The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 The Voyager Ion is the most inexpensive electric scooter that adults can use.
 Even more importantly, it is a decent scooter on its own, which means its value per dollar will be out of the charts.

-With a regular price of $189, and the extra 15% discount you can get by using the coupon code “ESCOOTERNERDS”, this scooter will cost you around $160.
-There’s nothing even remotely similar in the electric scooter world.
+With a regular price of $189, and the extra 15% discount you can get by using the coupon code “ESCOOTERNERDS” at checkout, this scooter will cost you around $160.
+There’s nothing even remotely similar in the electric scooter world in terms of price and affordability.
 With that kind of price, the Voyager Ion will pay itself off in a matter of months through transport cost savings alone.

 Is the Voyager Ion the best electric scooter for adults?
 Probably not.